NewAgeNations/solana_tradingagent_ai/README.md

   Direct connection to Solana’s mainnet via the latest Solana library ensures rapid and reliable data exchange.

 - **SOL Rewards:**
-  Every 10 minutes, our engine scans for eligible NACH holders, calculates their proportional rewards, and automatically distributes NACH to their wallets.
+  Every 10 minutes, our engine scans for eligible NACH holders, calculates their proportional rewards, and automatically distributes SOL to their wallets.

 - **100% APR in 90 Days**
-  Every 90 Days, holders of NAC, you stake NACH(USD) earn 100% APR.
+  Every 90 Days, holders of NAC who stake their NACH(USD) earn 100% APR.
 After 10 months, you get your initial NACH(USD) Subscription back.

 ---